MelvinKim/sudoCODE-Academy/README.md

 2. if there's no duplicate account, we charge the user
 3. then create a user profile and assign a course(s)
-4. send the student notifications via email, for confirmation (include the courses that they have been assigned) 5.for phase-1, everything works synchronously, with the hope that nothing fails in between :)
+4. send the student notifications via email, for confirmation (include the courses that they have been assigned)
+5. for phase-1, everything works synchronously, with the hope that nothing fails in between :)